willnet-inc/esalike/README.md

 ApplyMarkdownInputAssist(editor);
 ```

+## Supported browsers

+The latest versions of Chrome and Firefox.

 ## Demo & Development

 You can try the demo app in this repo to see how esalike works.